Oregon Railroad and Navigation 197: Restoration

 It took several months of negotiations and several more months of mechanical work to prepare the engine for movement, but by early February 1996 the No. 197 was almost ready to move for the first time in nearly 40 years.
 On February 10, 1996, it was finally removed from Oaks Pioneer Park (now called Oaks Bottom Wildlife Refuge).
 It was then moved to the Southern Pacific (now Union Pacific) Brooklyn Roundhouse, where it once again joined SP 4449 and SP&S 700 to begin restoration.
 That day just happened to coincide with the height of severe flooding in the Portland area after a series of winter storms.
 The Willamette River was lapping at the embankment where the engine sat.
 The East Portland Traction Co. (now Oregon Pacific Railroad), owner of the nearby railroad right-of-way, had to clear several mudslides the preceding day, but the engine was moved without incident.

-As of 2008, the restoration was about half complete and was expected to be completed as volunteers and funds are available.
+By 2008, the restoration was about half complete and was expected to be completed as volunteers and funds were available.
 It is being carried out by the non-profit all-volunteer "Friends of the OR&N 197".